Associate Professor, Geography

 Ph.D., University of British Columbia, 2003

-Environmental history, historical geography, animals and society, environmentalism
+Environmental history, historical geography, animals and society, climate-change history and politics, environmentalism

 GEO 103 Environment and Society